 - Decision makers: people making decisions must be involved in the meeting to be fully informed,

 - Expert data sources: people providing data, information, or perspective that might also provide expert analysis and answer questions that couldn't be answered otherwise.

-Everyone, like rest of the team is not necessary.
+Everyone, like the rest of the team is not necessary.
 They won't add to the meeting, nor they will decide anything.
 They will get bored and space off.
-They can be easily updated after the meeting with the notes or a memo (that's a topic for another time!)
+They can be easily updated after the meeting with notes or a memo (that's a topic for another time!)

 Benefit of small meetings: ease of moderation.
 Imagine a lively discussion between six people.
 Or everyone presenting their idea for two minutes.
 One thing to expect is a lot of noise, second: waiting time.
 Smaller meetings are easier to manage and moderate: everyone will have enough time to make their argument, listen to the other speakers, and cooperate.

-Meeting fatigue is a serious issue in organizations of any size and can severely impact the team productivity and individual motivation.
-With smart approach to meetings, like a clear agenda, it can be avoided entirely.
+Meeting fatigue is a serious issue in organizations of any size and can severely impact team productivity and individual motivation.
+With a smart approach to meetings, like a clear agenda, it can be avoided entirely.